-Five years before the Boston Tea Party, there was the “Madeira Wine Party.”
-A ship smuggling Madeira wine for John Hancock, one of the politicians who would eventually sign the Declaration of Independence, and it was seized by the British.
+Five years before the Boston Tea Party, there was another party, the “Madeira Wine Party.”
+A ship smuggling Madeira wine for John Hancock was seized by the British – the same John Hancock who eventually signed the Declaration of Independence.
 A fight broke out.
-Hancock won and received his smuggled Madeira.
-This sent the precedent for the Boston Tea Party.
+Hancock won and received his beloved, smuggled Madeira.

 “He at first refus’d us peremptorily; but at dinner with his council, where there was great drinking of Madeira wine, as the custom of that place then was, he softened by degrees, and said he would lend us six.
 After a few more bumpers he advanc’d to ten; and at length he very good-naturedly conceded eighteen.” ~ Ben Franklin, 1744, asking Governor Clinton of NY for more cannon power in Boston.